Loan Repayment and Scholarship Options

 - MD, DO, NP, PA, Certified Nurse Midwives, Dentist, Dental Hygienist, Mental Health Professionals including LCSW, Psychiatric Nurse Specialist, Marriage and Family Counselor, Health Service Psychologist and Licensed Professional Counselor

 In exchange for 2 years of service

-- Applicants can receive up to $30,000 per year for 2 years, with a third year optional.
+- Full time applicants can receive up to $15,000 per year for 2 years

 Note * Providers CANNOT receive Federal funds the same time as State Loan Repayment funds.